 An ACL injury is the tearing of the Anterior Cruciate Ligament.
 It is a major ligament in the knee.
 ACL tears are a very common injury.
 It commonly affects athletes, such as soccer players, skiers, and gymnasts.
 Non-athletes also experience ACL tears due to injury or accident.
 Additionally, ACL injuries occur in adults from ordinary wear and tear (planting, pivoting, twisting of the knee).

 Did you know?
 ACL tears occurs more in girls than boys due to their anatomy.

-We see contact and non-contact injuries to the ACL.
-Once 51% of the ligament is torn, then essentially the ligament no longer exists.
+At Farmingdale Physical Therapy West, we see both contact and non-contact injuries to the ACL.
+Once 51% of the ligament is torn, the ligament essentially no longer exists.
 For the individual to return to sport activity, a reconstruction must be performed.